kbrw/nvim-rplugin/README.md

 - Bindings are kept along interpretations
 - You can reset binding using the bang: `:ElixirExec!`
 - Add a function `ExdocGetBody` to get documentation under cursor
-- Add a command `:ElixirBuildenv` which parse the current buffer to maintain a map of line-> `__ENV__`, once this command is executed, then the completion and the documentation function will understand the context: aliases, imports, use, etc., this function compile the file and use your CPU, use automd on vim to execute it when you want.
+- Add a command `:ElixirQuickBuild` which parse the current buffer to maintain a map of line-> `__ENV__`, once this command is executed, then the completion and the documentation function will understand the context: aliases, imports, use, etc., this function compile the file and use your CPU, use automd on vim to execute it when you want.
-- The `:ElixirBuildenv` background compilation can trigger error highlighting and log into vim to help your debugging.
+- The `:ElixirQuickBuild` background compilation can trigger error highlighting and log into vim to help your debugging.

 # Installation